rudybxn/openfda_chat_agent/README.md

 The **security boundary** is the point: each secret exists only in its own service's environment.
-The LLM never sees the openFDA key; the frontend has no secrets at all; the MCP server is never published — only the agent reaches it over the internal Docker network.
+The LLM never sees the openFDA key; the frontend has no secrets at all;

 ## The tools

-Tools are **atomic** — one per openFDA endpoint — and the agent composes them.
+Tools are **atomic** .one per openFDA endpoint and the agent composes them.
 That is deliberate: keeping intelligence in the model (not in a fat `compare_drugs` function) is what makes the system agentic.